|

 spend your first hour

-without getting into your current family problems.
-Option: do a
+without getting into your current stepfamily problems.

-run, this shopping is a high-return
+phone interview first.
+In the longrun, this shopping is a high-return

 investment of your time, funds, and energy, compared to having five or